Chapter 8. Disaster Recovery

 All the nodes must be manually labeled with the zone labels prior to cluster creation.

 For example, the zones can be labeled as:

 topology.kubernetes.io/zone=datacenter2(minimum two worker nodes)

-This is a technology preview feature and is available only for deployment using local storage devices.
+Metro-DR stretch cluster is a technology preview features and is subject to technology preview support limitations.
 Technology Preview features are not supported with Red Hat production service level agreements (SLAs) and might not be functionally complete.
 Red Hat does not recommend using them in production.
 These features provide early access to upcoming product features, enabling customers to test functionality and provide feedback during the development process.